 “Being Visual is a MUST READ for any parent that is truly interested in the way their child learns and sees the world.
 Being Visual is also a MUST READ for any adult that may have had some questions about their own education experience.”

 Art is not just an outlet for our visual learners, but a pathway to creative thinking for our more rigid auditory-sequential learners.
 Adding the arts back into the curriculum will boost test scores and school performance for everyone.

-Art, specifically drawing, is a form of controlled communication and can be especially beneficial to a child with an autism spectrum disorder.
-For children that have difficulty with receptive language or sharing themselves verbally, drawing provides them a unique outlet.
+“Art, specifically drawing, is a form of controlled communication.
+If a child with autism has difficulty with receptive language or sharing himself or herself verbally, drawing provides them a unique outlet.”

 Doing homework with visual kids can drive the best of us crazy, but it’s hugely important that you come to homework time without emotion or frustration.
 I have some tips to help you make homework time go more smoothly for everyone.

 Our children are not getting their strengths fed in test heavy classrooms.
 They aren’t getting the chance to demonstrate their learning in ways that really reflect how they process ideas.
 Our kids are a lot more interested in learning beyond testing.